You are here

 - The average NT cattle property is approximately 3,000km2

-- Around 600,000 cattle are turned off NT pastures annually
+- On average, around 600,000 cattle are turned off NT pastures annually

-- The NTCA’s Bohning Yard facility in Alice Springs is the only Organic and USDA NOP certified spelling and sale facility in Australia
+- The NTCA’s Bohning Yard facility in Alice Springs was one of the first Organic and USDA NOP certified spelling and sale facilities in Australia

 - The NTCA is fully funded by membership levies